 BJO was thrilled, finally someone who can be a translator he thought.
 He requested his friend to ask the foreigner what his name was, where he was going, what did he see in Rajasthan and all sorts of curious questions?
 The friend did exactly as BJO said.

 He threw the questions on the foreigner all at once.
 The foreigner was confused.
 He looked at the school teacher for a while, pulled out a card from his pocket and gave it to him.
-The card said JOHN J WHITE: Dumb by Birth.
+The card said JOHN J WHITE: Mute by birth.

 It was actually a handicap certificate.
 The school teacher explained the man’s situation to BJO, who was shameful and lost for a while but still contended deep down because he realized that they had communicated so much using gestures that language was no bar for them.